Update: Wisconsin mom, two kids stuck in Wuhan now scheduled for evacuation flight back to U.S.

 News At Other State Sites:

-- Wisconsin All Milk Price Fell to $21.30 in December9 hours ago
+- Wisconsin All Milk Price Fell to $21.30 in December15 hours ago

 - Lawmakers address water issues in Wisconsin3 days ago